-At the David W. Martin Law Group, our property division attorneys in Fort Mill & Greenville, SC know that no matter what influenced your divorce whether it was at-fault or no-fault circumstances one thing remains true: You and your spouse must divide your property fairly and equitably.
+At the David W. Martin Law Group, our property division attorneys in Fort Mill, Greenville & Rock Hill, SC know that no matter what influenced your divorce whether it was at-fault or no-fault circumstances one thing remains true: You and your spouse must divide your property fairly and equitably.

-Our Fort Mill & Greenville, SC property division attorneys also know that process is often easier said than done, especially during high-conflict divorces in South Carolina.
+Our Fort Mill, Greenville & Rock Hill, SC property division attorneys also know that process is often easier said than done, especially during high-conflict divorces in South Carolina.

 We can help provide answers, solutions, or mediation guidance for each of our client’s property division needs, and if those negotiations do not result in the outcome you deserve, we will take your case to family court and litigate on your behalf in front of a judge, so you get the outcome you are entitled to.

-Why Should I Partner with a Property Division Lawyers in Fort Mill & Greenville, SC?
+Why Should I Partner with a Property Division Lawyers in Fort Mill, Greenville & Rock Hill, SC?

 Property division is one of the most contentious aspects of divorce and legal separation cases in South Carolina.

 Understanding the breakdown of what is uniquely yours, wholly your spouse’s, and mutually owned can be complicated and lead to severe stress and anxiety when there is confusion about how you are going to maintain your share.